 Lesley Powers is a narrative filmmaker based in Los Angeles.
-She recently got accepted into Sundance's Directing Actors Co//lab where she'll be honing her skills for eight weeks.
+She recently graduated from Sundance's Directing Actors Co//lab where she honed her skills directing working actors.
 In 2019 she was a judge for the Circle City Film Festival, and a Top 10 Jury Picked finalist in the SheDirected competition (helmed by Kate Bosworth) for her short film - Don’t Tell Mom.
 Powers, a former panel coordinator for the Bentonville Film Festival is a big believer in the festivals' mission of diversity and inclusion.
 She had a 98% female crew on her 2018 short film, Make Yourself at Home.
 Her first short film, Mr. Johnson's Julius Caesar, made her a Nashville Film Festival 2015 Horizon Award nominee and sparked her directing journey.
-Hey Hun comes from her personal experience of hanging on a little too long to toxic relationships, and her "healthy" obsession with MLM's and how they operate.

 Lesley resides in Los Angeles with her husband and son.
 She loves funfetti cupcakes, Sex and the City re-runs, and being on set.